AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/explorer-editor.md

 ---
 # Search panel

 The Search panel in the Editor is a feature that enhances productivity by allowing quick access to relevant files and references while editing content.
 It helps streamline your workflow by enabling you to search, filter, and insert references without leaving the Editor interface.
 You can locate the Search panel at the bottom of the Editor.

-It can be accessed either by clicking the Search icon at the top of the Explorer panel or through the Show in Search panel option when navigating from the Repository view on the Home interface.
+The Search panel can be accessed from two locations:

+- **Editor interface**: Selecting the **Search icon** at the top of the Explorer panel.
+For details view, [Search from the Explorer panel](#search-from-the-explorer-panel).
+- **Home page** : Using the **Show in search panel** option when navigating from the Repository view on the Home page.
+For details view, [Search from the Repository view](#search-from-the-repository-view).

 ## Key Benefits